Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Background

-{\bf Conditional Mean Embedding:} A particular advantage of kernel methods is its convenience of operating probability distributions \citep[see e.g.,][]{smola2007hilbert,sejdinovic2013equivalence,tolstikhin2017minimax}.
-In particular, kernel methods allow us to deal with the conditional distributions through the conditional mean embedding, as defined in \cite{song2009hilbert,grunewalder2012conditional,park2020measure,klebanov2020rigorous}.
+{\bf Conditional Mean Embedding.} A particular advantage of kernel methods is their convenience for working with probability distributions \citep[see e.g.,][]{smola2007hilbert,sejdinovic2013equivalence,tolstikhin2017minimax}.
+In particular, kernel methods allow us to deal with conditional distributions through the conditional mean embedding, as defined in \citet{song2009hilbert,grunewalder2012conditional,park2020measure,klebanov2020rigorous}.